 5. Clear Browser Cache and Cookies:

-Your browser’s cache or cookies might be causing you problems.
-Open a private/incognito window or use a different browser.
+Your browser’s cache or cookies might be causing the problem.
+Try opening a private/incognito window or using a different browser to test it.

 6. Reset Your Router to Factory Settings:

-If nothing works and you still can’t log in, reset your router to its default settings.
+If you have followed all the steps above and still can’t log in, you may need to reset your router to its default settings.

-2. Press and hold it for 10–15 seconds until the router restarts.
+- Press and hold it for 10–15 seconds until the router reboots.

 Note: Resetting your router will erase all custom settings you’ve configured, including your Wi-Fi name, password, and other personalized settings.